High Net Worth Divorces are Complex, Creating Additional Challenges in Any Divorce

 Like child support, maintenance has a formula under the IMDMA.
 Typically, spouses being awarded support are given the difference between 30 percent of the payor’s gross income (i.e. the spouse paying support) minus 20 percent of the payee’s gross income (i.e. the spouse not paying support).
 This total is then divided by 12 for the official monthly payment.

 It’s important to understand that there is more to the rule than just this calculation.
 In fact, the amount the payee receives may not exceed 40 percent of the combined gross income of the parties.
 As such, deviations are common in high net worth cases.

 Rest assured that if you’re a stay-at-home parent with no income and your spouse earns a high income each year, this doesn’t mean you won’t receive enough to live a comfortable life.
 In fact, the Court takes special care to ensure you have enough as well as the ability to enjoy the same standard of living established during your marriage.

 High Net Worth Divorces Require a Certain Level of Skill and Attention

 When you have a substantial amount of property to divide as well as the issues of maintenance and child support up in the air, it’s vital that you retain a law firm with extensive experience in negotiating high net worth divorces.
 At Lawrence R. Surinak Ltd., we have over 35 years of experience negotiating high net worth divorces like yours.

-If you’re concerned about your high net worth separation or have questions about your case, please contact us at 630-470-990 or request your free, 30-minute consultation online.
+If you’re concerned about your high net worth separation or have questions about your case, please contact us at 630-470-990 or you can fill up our request form below.
 We look forward to speaking with you and helping you negotiate the unique details of your case!